 Unlike a lump breaker, a hammer mill is designed to crush, grind, pulverize, and shatter individual particles of solid material.
 Uniform particle size reduction of raw material occurs via repeated blows by moving hammers attached to a rotating shaft housed inside the mill’s chamber.
 Once material is fed into the chamber, the swinging hammers impact and accelerate the particles, where they collide against the chamber walls and against each other.
 Repeated impact and collisions will occur until the individual particles are small enough to pass through a screen located at the bottom of the chamber.

 Whether pepper, coffee beans, coal or asphalt, hammer mills can effectively shatter, grind, shred, crush or pulverize any raw material to a desired outcome through repeated impact.
 The resulting particle size is not only determined by screen size, but also the hammer tip speed, thickness and quantity of hammers, and their uniform configuration, or pattern as distributed around the circumference of the rotor..
-For example, to reduce stones to a fine size would require a high shaft speed with balanced symmetry, a smaller screen, and a high number of hammers.
+For example, reducing stones to a fine size would require a high shaft speed with balanced symmetry, a smaller screen, and a high number of hammers.

 Breaking Down the Difference Between Lump Breakers and Hammer Mills

-As mentioned, lump breakers are designed to reduce agglomerated particles whereas hammer mills are used to break down individual particles into smaller sizes.
+As mentioned, lump breakers are designed to reduce agglomerated particles, whereas hammer mills are used to break down individual particles into smaller sizes.
 A lump breaker gently crushes and pulverizes fine material that has agglomerated or densified due to environmental conditions in the course of transportation or storage.
 A hammer mill operates with extreme power, efficiency and higher impact force to reduce bulk solids to a uniform particle size.

 Lump breakers and hammer mills are each used for particle reduction of material.
-Both are robust machines that are utilized to process large material into smaller material for easier handling and further processing.
+Both are robust machines that are utilized to process large materials into smaller materials for easier handling and further processing.
 However, they function in different ways.
 The key difference between them is related to their respective application methods which in turn, is related to the type of material being processed.
 Whether the material requires the gentle impact of a blade or the forceful impact of a hammer will determine which application, the lump breaker or hammer mill, is best suited for the processing requirements of the material.